Flu season is right around the corner. It is more important than ever to get a flu vaccine this year.

 NC State Faculty and Staff have several available options to receive their annual flu shot.

-Flu vaccinations are available for students, faculty and staff on campus via appointments or at one of several walk-in clinics on campus throughout the fall semester.
+Flu vaccinations are available for students, faculty and staff on campus via appointments throughout the semester.
+All information, including how to schedule and insurance plans accepted, is available on the Campus Health Flu Vaccinations web page.

 You can either make an appointment for a flu shot or go during a doctor’s scheduled flu shot clinic.
 If you go to your doctor’s office and get the flu shot from a nurse, there won’t be a fee.
 But, if the doctor gives you the flu shot or if you get other medical care in the same visit, you may have to pay (e.g., copay, coinsurance or deductible).
 If you visit an out-of network doctor, you will pay a fee for the flu vaccine.